 This list of reported sightings of ghosts and unexplained phenomena in Tucson was gathered from media reports and books on the subject.
-(It's not a complete list of all reported sightings.)
+It's not a complete list of all reported sightings.

 Bank of America

-902 N. Stone Avenue.
 The ghost of a bearded man has been seen in the bank lobby.
 He appears to be about 25 years old and of average height.
 Unexplained footsteps on the stairs and self-slamming doors have been reported.
 The feeling of cold spots around the building and the fragrance of heavy perfume adds to the legend.

 Barrio Historico house

-(private residence) 46 W Simpson St. A man appears inside the bedroom.
+This is a private residence.
+A man appears inside the bedroom.
 A little girl wearing a red and white striped dress and brown shoes also appears.
 The girl has been described as being about seven or eight years old with light brown braided hair.
 The little girl, named “La muchachita,” is reported to open drawers and the move framed photographs from room to room.

 Bloom Elementary School